yochaigal/cairn/wip/2e/setting-seeds.md

 - [Roll on the appropriate table for each POI - ToDo]

 > We can assume that all paths are one Watch long for this procedure, but if you'd like to make them longer, make sure to place more POIs along the way!
 > Also, don't focus too much on the specific traits of any Path or POI, at this time.
-That includes distance, path types (i.e. trails, roads, rivers, etc.) and other details (towns, dungeons, etc.).
+That includes distance, path types (i.e. trails, roads, rivers, etc.) and other details (towns, Ruins, etc.).

 #### Path Types